jenskuipers/BlogMakings/README.md

 # BlogMakings

-BlogMakings is a Laravel blog project.
+BlogMakings is a Laravel blog project for self-education purposes.

 ## Prerequisites